 Following several years of low dividends, Landsvirkjun's board agreed a new dividend policy in April 2020.
-Under this policy, maximum dividends are set as a function of the previous year's cash flow from operating activities and investments, with the payout ratio increasing in steps as the ratio of Funds From Operations to Net Debt increases.
+Under this policy, maximum dividends are a function of the previous year's cash flow from operating activities and investments, with the payout ratio increasing in steps as the ratio of Funds From Operations to Net Debt increases.
+Allowed dividends rise sharply when FFO/net debt rises above 20%, and again when they exceed 30%, as we expect them to have done in 2022.